obsword78/MCServerConservationalist/README.md

 ---

+## Practicality

+**MCServerConservationalist** has only been tested for the following versions:

+- 1.21.9

 ## Features

 - **Automatic Server Wake**: The server starts when a player on the whitelist attempts to log in.